Feedback through graph motifs relates structure and function in complex networks: Network transfer function determined by motif cumulants

-The smallest network building block is a single link; thus positive motif cumulants of size two indicate over-representation of two-link connection patterns compared with what would be seen from random individual connections; similarly for negative motif cumulants and an under-representation of two-link patterns.
-The same relationship holds for larger motif cumulants, which remove all redundancy from smaller motifs that compose them.
-Importantly, motif cumulants of order $n$, containing $n$ connections, can be computed from sampling of the connectivity among up to $n+1$ nodes in the network; thus, they are \emph{local} features of network connectivity, which can be key to quantifying them experimentally~\citep{Song:2005jy,Perin:2011cu}.
+Importantly, motif cumulants of order $n$, containing $n$ connections, can be estimated from sampling of the connectivity among up to $n+1$ nodes in the network (Appendix~\ref{S:estimating_motif_sampling}); thus, they are \emph{local} features of network connectivity, which can be key to quantifying them experimentally~\cite{Song:2005jy,Perin:2011cu}.

-Our central result provides a formula for the network transfer function $G(s)$ in terms of motif cumulants.
-This is powerful, because it characterizes network function by the statistics of a limited number of motifs, which can be accessed empirically.
-Moreover, it shows that network dynamics are regulated by a feedback hierarchy in terms of the motifs -- a fact that produces a new characterization of \ER{} and other random graph models: